TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 ## The Goal of the Project

-The ExportToPovRay macro is intended to export as many solid CSG objects as possible from the FreeCAD Part workbench into a corresponding POV-Ray.
+The ExportToPovRay workbench is intended to export as many solid CSG objects as possible from the FreeCAD object tree with its
-Convert scene description.
-The object tree with its Boolean operations in the POV-Ray file.
+Boolean operations into a corresponding POV-Ray scene description file.
-The user should be able to modify the POV-Ray file so that the extensive possibilities of POV-Ray for a photorealistic display can be used (textures, light effects, etc.)
+The user should be able to render realistic scenes by easy adding of textures und lights.
+Because of the unnumbered POV-Ray features that would be hard to implement there should be a kind of backdor to make them accessible.

 The main principle is to keep the POV-Ray file as clear as possible, so that objects can be found quickly.
 A second important principle is WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et).
-The render result of the respective view in FreeCAD Gui looks like this as possible (camera perspective, background, object colors...).
+So without textures the render result of POV-Ray should look the same as in FreeCAD view (camera perspective, background, object colors...).

-Since a complete transfer of all FreeCAD construction possibilities would be too complex, the macro is initially limited to CSG objects - However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.
+Since a complete transfer of all FreeCAD construction possibilities would be too complex, the workbench should initially be focused on CSG objects -
+This limitation should be clearly comprehensible for the user for example through a good documentation.

 ## Working on the code is not the only way to contribute